vercel/next.js/examples/cms-agilitycms/README.md

 > **NOTE** - `Modules` and `Page Templates` in Agility CMS simply correspond to `React Components` in your website.

+Once you've gone through these steps, you'll be able to dynamically manage pages (and what is on them) directly through the CMS without requiring a developer.

 ## How to use